antoinet/virtualab/README.md

 ![VirtuaLab](assets/virtualab-logo.png)

 Virtua Lab lets you build your own cloud virtual machine lab, whether you want to teach a class, train professionals, run a hackathon, host a hands-on-lab, etc.

 The lab infrastructure runs on DigitalOcean infrastructure.
 It consists of a jumphost running [Apache Guacamole](https://guacamole.apache.org/) and as many lab boxes as you want (or can) spin up.

+This project originated from the [Hack The Box Meetup: Zurich, CH](https://www.meetup.com/hack-the-box-meetup-zurich-ch/), where I wanted to offer participants ready-to-use Kali boxes to avoid the time spent on VM setup.
+This setup conveniently provides access to the lab machines through the browser.

 ## Architecture